rosell-dk/webp-convert/README.md

 Credits also goes to Shane regarding the code that revolves around the exec().
 Most of it is a refactoring of the code in [EWWW Image Optimizer](https://ewww.io/).

 #### ewww
 *Cheap cloud service.
 Should work on *almost* any webhost.
-But slow.*
+But slow.
+SEEMS TO BE OUT OF ORDER*

 ```Requirements..```: A valid key to [EWWW Image Optimizer](https://ewww.io/), curl and PHP >= 5.5<br>
 ```Speed.........```: Around 1300 ms to convert a 40kb image<br>